 - Top Lawyer for the People, Houston Texas Magazine, 2004

 - Top Lawyer in Houston, Houston Texas Magazine, 2003, 2004, 2009

-- Partners Stewart Hoffer and Stephen Loftin obtained take nothing judgment after a four-day jury trial in which an employee of a client claimed that the client’s negligence caused the employee to amputate part of his left hand in conveyor belt drive chain.
+- Partners Stewart Hoffer and Stephen Loftin obtained a take-nothing judgment after a four-day jury trial in which an employee of a client claimed that the client’s negligence caused the employee to amputate part of his left hand in a conveyor belt drive chain.
 Hoffer and Loftin proved that the sole proximate cause of the employee’s injury was the employee’s carelessness, and a jury agreed, resulting in a complete defense victory for the client.

 - Stewart served as trial and appellate counsel for the plaintiff, a building supply company, in a lawsuit claiming breach of contract and suit on sworn account against a builder who failed to pay for goods and services received.
 See Wasserberg v.
 Flooring Services of Texas, LLC, 376 S.W.3d 202 (Tex.
 App. – Houston [14th Dist.]
 2012, no pet.).